Turreted/turreted.github.io/content/dod.md

 -----GENERAL SCALE LIBRARIES: (2)

+LOG 12.23.19
 [...]
 ```

-I could see and read every file on the bucket.
-Since the DOD takes their information security pretty seriously, I didn't enumerate any further and I reported it.
+I tried this with a few more files and found that I could see and read *every file on the bucket*.
+Since the DOD takes their information security pretty seriously, I didn't enumerate any further and reported it.
+It was triaged and resolved in 72 hours.